Rules for getting actionable customer feedback are straightforward to follow.

 Responsibility here is not only with product teams – but in every department.
 With this in mind, we developed 12 golden rules to follow, that apply to both product feedback and service feedback.

-So what are the rules and how to create actionable feedback?
+So what are the rules for getting actionable customer feedback?

 1) Never Call it A Survey